 Qwirkle is a strategic game.
 Players create and build upon lines based on the same color or shape.
 The rules are a little involved, but people in early stages of Alzheimer’s could likely play the game as intended.
 In fact, it is great mental stimulation.
 In the picture, Bernice was approaching the later stage, and so she she arranged the tiles in any way she wanted; by color, and/or shape.
 Or she just created pretty patterns.

 Because of her love of design, she would match some by color and others by shape.
 She concentrated on her design, working sometimes for more than 30 minutes.
 She was obviously quite pleased with herself and her final product.
 Except for a few tiles, they were matched either by shape or by color; but even her mis-matches were not mistakes.
-Remember, activities should always be “no-fail.”
+Remember, activities, including games for people with Alzheimer’s, should always be “no-fail.”

 No Rules Just Ways to Play